risk-first/website/docs/practices/Communication-And-Collaboration/Documentation.md

      reason: "Creating and maintaining documentation can be time-consuming."
    - tag: Complexity Risk
      reason: "Extensive documentation can sometimes add to complexity rather than simplifying it."
+   - tag: Implementation Risk
+     reason: "Poorly documentation can lead to implementation issues in development."
   related:
    - ../Planning-and-Management/Requirements-Capture
    - ../Development-and-Coding/Code-Reviews